gargiuloanna/Digital-Health-Systems-Applications/README.md

 # Digital-Health-Systems-Applications
-Repository to store the code for the Digital Health Systems &amp; Applications Project, a.a.
+Repository containing the code for the Digital Health Systems &amp; Applications Project, a.a.
 2022/2023